pivotal/docs-tap/authn-authz/overview.hbs.md

 Aggregated cluster roles are used to build VMware Tanzu Application Platform default roles.

-> Cluster administrators should be careful when creating Roles or ClusterRoles themselves.
+Cluster admins must be careful when creating Roles or ClusterRoles.
-When changing roles or adding new roles that carry one of the labels used by the default roles, the roles are automatically updated (their aggregation state) and changed.
-This can lead to unintentional changes in functionality and permissions to all users.
+When changing roles or adding new roles that carry one of the labels used by the default roles, the roles are automatically updated to the aggregation state.
+It can lead to unintentional changes in functions and permissions to all users.

 The default roles are installed with every Tanzu Application Platform profile except for `view`.